FlowFuse/website/src/changelog/2024/08/ldap-sso-groups.md

 from a user if that would leave the platform with no admins even if they removed from the group.

-This feature is not available to FlowFuse Cloud customers.
+This feature is only available to FlowFuse self-hosted customers.